 You can utilize this perk if you have any of the following Amex Delta credit cards:

-- Gold Delta SkyMiles® Credit Card from American Express – 30,000 miles after spending $1,000 in purchases in the first three months
+- Gold Delta SkyMiles® Credit Card from American Express – 30,000 miles after you spend $1,000 in purchases in the first three months.
+Terms apply.

-- Platinum Delta SkyMiles® Credit Card from American Express – 35,000 miles spending $1,000 in purchases in the first three months
+- Platinum Delta SkyMiles® Credit Card from American Express – 35,000 miles after you spend $1,000 in purchases in the first three months.
+Terms apply.

-- Delta Reserve® Credit Card from American Express – 40,000 miles after spending $3,000 in purchases in the first three months
+- Delta Reserve® Credit Card from American Express – 40,000 miles after you spend $3,000 in purchases in the first three months.
+Terms apply.

-- Platinum Delta SkyMiles® Business Credit Card from American Express –35,000 miles spending $1,000 in purchases in the first three months
+- Platinum Delta SkyMiles® Business Credit Card from American Express –35,000 miles after you spend $1,000 in purchases in the first three months.
+Terms apply.

-- Gold Delta SkyMiles® Business Credit Card from American Express – 30,000 miles after spending $1,000 in purchases in the first three months
+- Gold Delta SkyMiles® Business Credit Card from American Express – 30,000 miles after you spend $1,000 in purchases in the first three months.
+Terms apply.

-- Delta Reserve for Business Credit Card – 40,000 miles after spending $3,000 in purchases in the first three months
+- Delta Reserve for Business Credit Card – 40,000 miles after you spend $3,000 in purchases in the first three months.
+Terms apply.

-However you choose to use your Delta miles, with some flexibility and searching you can get you can get excellent value and feel good about redeeming your miles for rewarding and fun travel experiences.
+However you choose to use your Delta miles, with some flexibility and searching you can get excellent value for rewarding and fun travel experiences.
 Here are a few of the best ways to use Delta miles: